yalecyu/crnn.caffe/README.md

 # Convolutional Recurrent Neural Network

-​This software implements the Convolutional Recurrent Neural Network (CRNN) in caffe.
+This software implements the Convolutional Recurrent Neural Network (CRNN) in caffe.
 Origin software could be found in [crnn](https://github.com/bgshih/crnn) .You can also find the [cnn.pytorch](https://github.com/meijieru/crnn.pytorch)

 # crnn.caffe

-​The initial environment for this project is [warpctc-caffe](https://github.com/xmfbit/warpctc-caffe).
+The initial environment for this project is [warpctc-caffe](https://github.com/xmfbit/warpctc-caffe).
-​The network framework is from  [cnn.pytorch](https://github.com/meijieru/crnn.pytorch) ,it also can be read from  [crnn](https://github.com/bgshih/crnn)
+The network framework is from  [cnn.pytorch](https://github.com/meijieru/crnn.pytorch) ,it also can be read from  [crnn](https://github.com/bgshih/crnn)

-​CNN-LSTM-CTC, CNN can get BxC feature vectors,they are as the input of LSTM,LTSM can work the vertors in time_step.From CRNN you can get better way to work as the end-to-end character recognition.At first,I just use the LSTM-CTC( [warpctc-caffe](https://github.com/xmfbit/warpctc-caffe) ) to work with the license plate recognition.Loss is very slow convergence and it always overfitting.The result don't like the [cnn.pytorch](https://github.com/meijieru/crnn.pytorch) ,I run the crnn.pytorch to work with these license plate.Finally,I am determined to write the crnn.caffe.The caffe environment is easier to make a product.
+CNN-LSTM-CTC, CNN can get BxC feature vectors,they are as the input of LSTM,LTSM can work the vertors in time_step.From CRNN you can get better way to work as the end-to-end character recognition.At first,I just use the LSTM-CTC( [warpctc-caffe](https://github.com/xmfbit/warpctc-caffe) ) to work with the license plate recognition.Loss is very slow convergence and it always overfitting.The result don't like the [cnn.pytorch](https://github.com/meijieru/crnn.pytorch) ,I run the crnn.pytorch to work with these license plate.Finally,I am determined to write the crnn.caffe.The caffe environment is easier to make a product.

 # Build